Starburst Hive connector#

 WITH statement.
 The

-optional automatic refresh is also configured with properties set in the
+optional automatic refresh is also configured with properties set in the WITH clause.

 format table property is not supported for materialized views created